-In June 2021 and July 2021, the Compensation Committee reviewed the proposed fiscal year 2022 base salaries of our senior officers, including our Named Executive Officers.
-The Compensation Committee reviewed salary data derived from the Peer Group and summary cash compensation data from Compensia's proprietary database for positions comparable to those of the executive officers and officers at technology companies with revenues between \$250.0 million and \$1.0 billion.
+In June 2022 and July 2022, the Compensation Committee reviewed the proposed fiscal year 2023 base salaries of our senior officers, including our Named Executive Officers.
+The Compensation Committee reviewed salary data derived from the Peer Group and summary cash compensation data from Compensia's proprietary database for positions comparable to those of the executive officers and officers at technology companies with revenues between \$250.0 million and \$1.2 billion.
 The Company generally seeks to pay its executive officers and officers competitively between approximately the 25th and 75th percentile of its peer group but does not target a specific benchmarking level.
 The Compensation Committee and our Chief Executive Officer consider the competitive market data and take into consideration the factors noted in the paragraph immediately above.

-After reviewing input from Compensia and taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own base salary), the Compensation Committee increased the base salaries of the Named Executive Officers (except for Mr. Chen, who was not promoted to run the Company's insurance verticals until March 2022) as follows:
+After reviewing input from Compensia and taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own base salary), in July 2022 the Compensation Committee increased the base salaries of the Named Executive Officers in order to better align them with the competitive market in a time where the market salaries appeared to be increasing more significantly than the past decade due to higher inflation.
+The salary changes are as follows:

-Named Executive Officer Fiscal Year 2021 Annual Base Salary (\$) Fiscal Year 2022 Annual Base Salary (\$) Percent Change (%)
+Named Executive Officer Fiscal Year 2022 Annual Base Salary (\$) Fiscal Year 2023 Annual Base Salary (\$) Percent Change (%)

-Douglas Valenti 540,750 540,750 0
+Douglas Valenti 540,750 572,150 5.81

-Gregory Wong 385,000 425,000 10.39
+Gregory Wong 425,000 445,000 4.71

-Nina Bhanap 404,790 425,000 4.99
+Nina Bhanap 425,000 500,000 17.65

-Tim Stevens 365,000 390,000 6.84
+Tim Stevens 390,000 426,000 9.23

-Stephen Chen 200,000 243,650 21.82
+Martin J. Collins 365,000 413,000 13.15

-(a) Performance-Based Annual Cash Bonuses
+(b) Performance-Based Annual Cash Bonuses